Start of the Year for Your Construction Company

 Review Contract Terms

-Over time the size and type of projects may change, thus resulting in the need for revising contracts.
+Over time the size and type of projects may change, resulting in the need to revise contracts.
 It’s always important to watch for situations that may affect the terms of your agreements.
 Contracts are vital to construction companies.
-In case something was missed during the year, the start of the year for your construction company is a great time to review contracts to determine if the wording meets all the legal protections your company needs.
+The start of the year for your construction company is a great time to review contracts to determine if the wording meets all the legal protections your company needs.

 Update Employee Manual

-The employee manual has policies and procedures that change because of how the company operates or law changes.
-Laws are constantly changing, and the start of the year is an excellent time to review the employee manual to reflect the changes.
+Employee manuals have policies and procedures that may change over time.
+Laws are constantly changing and the start of the year is an excellent time to review the employee manual to reflect the changes.

 If the company changes employee benefits or plans to make changes, revise the employee manual to reflect benefit changes.